MieszkoGulinski/preact-starter-js-sass/README.md

 This is a simple starter for a Preact + Redux app.
 It handles only JS and SCSS compilation.
 It doesn't handle anything server-side.
 It also doesn't have any built-in unit testing.
 It also doesn't have hot module replacement.

+[Preact](https://preactjs.com/) is a JavaScript library to build user interfaces.
+It's very similar to [React](https://reactjs.org/), but is much smaller.
+[Sass](https://sass-lang.com/) is a stylesheet language (actually two) that compile to CSS files.
+Here we're using [node-sass](https://github.com/sass/node-sass) implementation.

+The reason for

+## How to run

 Install packages:
 ```
 npm install